 Brief History of Maine

 A brief history of the State of Maine.
 The glaciers from the Ice Age helped to form Maine into what it is today.
 The glaciers are responsible for creating all of the islands and little harbors that Maine is famous for.
 As the glaciers melted many of the lakes throughout Maine were formed.
 The first inhabitants were Native Americans.
 Some of the earliest Indian Nations in Maine were the Micmacs and the Abenaki.
 The tribes currently residing in various locations throughout Maine are the Passamaquoddies, Penoscots, Micmacs, and Maliseets.

 Maine’s ownership and land disputes were an issue during Maine’s early years.
-During the French and Indian War it was the French and the British who fought over who had claim.
-Once the threat of attack from the Native American decreased Massachusetts, which had at that point had claim to Maine, offered land to anyone willing to settle there.
+During the French and Indian War, it was the French and the British who fought over who had claimed.
+Once the threat of attack from the Native Americans decreased Massachusetts, which had at that point had a claim to Maine, offered land to anyone willing to settle there.
 So, motivated by this offer Maine’s population doubled between 1743 and 1763.

 The land disputes in Maine did not end there.
 In 1839 Maine’s northern boundary with New Brunswick almost started a war.
 British and American troops were brought to the border.
 Major General Winfield Scott was able to form a temporary treaty that held until 1842 when the Webster-Ashburton Treaty finalized where the border would lay.